LoicSo/NewclassicUi-version1/README.md

 #Saving the cameras in the inbox with PaperUI

 The paperUI was introduced by openHab2 to make configurations more easier for users.
-Once our binding upnpcamera is operating, you should see the discovered cameras on the screen and add them into your inbox
+Once our binding upnpcamera is operating, you should see the discovered cameras on the screen and add them into your inbox. this is the link to our binding repository: https://github.com/openHab-UPnP/UpnpDiscovery.git

 #Steps to follow: